mylcd/Pet-2U/README.md

   - Body:
     ```json
     {
-      "error": "No such user exists.",
+      "error": "No such user exists. / Password was incorrect."
-      // or
-      "error": "Password was incorrect."
     }
     ```
 - Error response: Body validation errors